csmpls/EEGclassification/Drafts/all-framing.md

 Support vector machines (SVM) are a set of supervised machine learning methods that take labeled example data to create a model that can be used to predict the classes of unlabeled data.
 SVMs use a hyperplane (an n-dimensional construct in n+1 dimensional space) to draw discriminatory boundaries between classes.
 In contrast to linear discriminant analysis, which has a long history of use in BCIs, SVMs select the hyperplane that maximizes distance from the nearest training points, which has been shown to increase the model's generalizability \ref{lotte + C. J. C. Burges.
 A tutorial on supp ort v ector mac hines for pattern recognition.
 Know le dge Disc overy and Data Mining , 2, 1998 } For SVM's applied to BCI: {D. Garrett, D. A. P eterson, C. W. Anderson, and M. H. Thaut.
 Comparison of linear, nonlinear, and feature selection methods for eeg signal classiffcation.
 IEEE T r ansactions on Neural System and Rehabilitation Engine ering , 11:141{144, 2003.
 A. Rak otomamonjy , V. Guigue, G. Mallet, and V. Alv arado.
 Ensemble of svms for impro ving brain computer in terface p300 sp eller p erformances.
 In International Confer enc e on A rticial Neur al Networks , 2005.}

-In this study, we use LinearSVC, a wrapper for Liblinear written in Python. \ref{liblinear,sk-learn} We chose LinearSVC primarily because its underlying C implementation is fast, and because linear kernels performed as well or better than nonlinear ones, corroborating the findings of previous studies. \ref{} We use the default settings for LinearSVC - a C of 1.0, squared hinge loss function, and a tolerance parameter of of 1e-4.
+In this study, we use LinearSVC, a wrapper for Liblinear exposed in Python through the scikit learn library. \ref{liblinear,sk-learn} We chose LinearSVC primarily because its underlying C implementation is very performant, and because linear kernels performed as well or better than nonlinear ones in early experimentation, corroborating the findings of previous studies. \ref{} We use the default settings for LinearSVC - a C of 1.0, squared hinge loss function, and a tolerance parameter of of 1e-4.

 ## Per-user calibration

-We conducted a calibration step for each participant. .........................explain the calibration task......................
-We repeated this process at various recording lengths and at various bin sizes (enumerated in \fig{}).

-to simulate IRL we found the best-performing task-pair, but we also found the accuracy for every task pair we tried, which btw was all possible pairs of 2 tasks.
+We conducted a simulated calibration step for each participant.
+For each subject, we generated every possible pair of two tasks and cross-validated our SVM seven times on that subject's recordings for those two tasks.
+We used sk-learn's built-in cross-validation toolkit, which was configured to perform each of the seven cross-validation steps using different splits of trial data in the training and testing sets.
+For every task pair processed, we recorded mean classification across all cross-validation trials.
+We repeated this calibration process for all users at every combination of recording length and bin size.

+% TODO: ALSO AT TESTING TIME!
+As an additional performance audit, we timed our SVM at training time.
+In order to establish a proper estimate, took two randomly selected subjects and two randomly selected task pairs, then fit an SVM to all data in those task pairs, and repeated this process ten thousand times.
+We report the minimum time of all trials.
+We time the SVM after all data has been loaded to memory, ignoring the time it takes to load the data from disk.

 # Results

+## Classification

+{.........figure of best-case accuracy at different bin sizes and times............}

+We take particular interest in the accuracy of each subject's best-case task pair, as we predict this task pair would acheive the best discrimatory power.
+We acheived excellent best-case performance overall, and maintained an estimated {x%} accuracy among {all [but x]} subjects, even at recording lengths of 1/2 second.

+Surprisingly, classification was better than chance even at a bin size of {x}, meaning that each feature vector in the training and testing sets contained only {x} features. {.........report a regression?.........}

+{.............figure of classification accuracy v. bin size...............}

+{.............report regression between classification accuracy and bin-size, length, subject, taskpair etc..............}

+## Performance

+{.....figure of performance v speed....}

+{....report regression between performance and speed.....}

+% TODO: A REGRESSION ON TEST TIME AS WELL!!!!!!!

+# Discussion

+We find that logarithmic binning dramatically decreases the computational expense of EEG-based calibration and classification without a signfiicant detriment to accuracy.

+Logarithmic binning could enable co-adaptive, online BCI with as few as one dry EEG sensor, making online calibration much more performant on mobile or embedded processors with limited computational resources.
+Alternatively, since logarithmic dramatically decreases the size of data fed to the classification algorithm, the technique could allow calibration to occur "in the cloud" - the BCI could pre-process the data on board, bin it, and ship this data to a more powerful server, which could process it online.
+By some combination of cloud-based and on-board processing, BCIs could gain from the accuracy of computationally expensive analytics without having to perform these computations on-board.

+Future work:

+-